gardener/gardener/docs/extensions/project-roles.md

-# Extending project roles
+# Extending Project Roles

 The `Project` resource allows to specify a list of roles for every member (`.spec.members[*].roles`).
 There are a few standard roles defined by Gardener itself.
-Please consult [this document](../usage/projects.md) for further information.
+Please consult [Projects](../usage/projects.md) for further information.

 However, extension controllers running in the garden cluster may also create `CustomResourceDefinition`s that project members might be able to CRUD.
-For this purpose Gardener also allows to specify extension roles.
+For this purpose, Gardener also allows to specify extension roles.

 An extension role is prefixed with `extension:`, e.g.